 System and Component Testing and Validation

-NREL's Marine Renewable Energy system and component testing and validation capabilities builds on over 30 years of experience in wind, solar, grid, transmission, and siting.
+NREL's marine renewable energy system and component testing and validation capabilities build on over 30 years of experience in wind, solar, grid, transmission, and siting.

 NREL is also the only laboratory in the United States that is accredited for standards compliant testing.
-Our goal is to provide the MRE community with end-to-end testing capabilities to help prove technologies prior to and during open water deployments.
+Our goal is to provide the marine renewable energy community with end-to-end testing capabilities to help prove technologies prior to and during open-water deployments.

-NREL's capabilities range from lab to field, watt to megawatt, and component to system testing.
-Our MRE test capabilities include:
+NREL's testing capabilities range from lab to field, watt to megawatt, and component to system.
+Our marine renewable energy test capabilities include:

 - A full range of dynamometers and structural test equipment